Learning & Development

 Those are fair.
 These issues can certainly interfere with your ability to prioritize.
 There are some internal assumptions that are even more challenging:

 - I’m not confident I can accomplish the goals.

 - I’m afraid that if I go for it and miss, they might fire me.

 These are real issues.
 But why are some people still able to get beyond the noise and focus on the critical issues?
-How are they getting around the barriers so they can focus and make real impact?
+How are they getting around the barriers so they can focus at work and make real impact?

 Five Approaches to Increase Impact and Decrease Stress